WordPress Theme Development : FAQs and Getting Started

 This series will cover various different bits and bobs.
 We’ll be creating navigation menus, sidebars and we’ll learn how to show our latest posts on our homepage.

-How long will this series take?
+How long will these series take?

 To complete, it could take anywhere from 40 minutes to a few hours.
 Depending on your experience and whether or not you are writing the code from hand or downloading the finished master piece.

 In Sublime, head to ‘File’ then ‘Open Folder’.
 The folder you would like to choose is where we are creating our theme.
-Usually we would develop locally, so this would be our /wp-content/ThemeName folder.
+Usually, we would develop locally, so this would be our /wp-content/ThemeName folder.
 Provided you have created the theme folder.

 If you go onto your site now, you’ll find that there is nothing there but a huge blank screen.